-Credit quality of financial assets is assessed by reference to external credit ratings, where available, or to historical information about counterparty default rates.
-All counterparties, with the exception of customers and utility Companies, have external credit ratings determined by various credit rating agencies.
+Credit quality of financial assets is assessed by reference to external credit ratings, where available, or to historical information ab default rates.
+All counterparties, with the exception of customers and utility Companies, have external credit ratings determined be rating agencies.
 Credit quality of customers is assessed by reference to historical defaults rates and present ages.